 Carlin is a very small city located in the state of Nevada.
 With a population of 1,950 people and just one neighborhood, Carlin is the 35th largest community in Nevada.

-Carlin is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Carlin is generally considered to be a blue-collar town.
+36.12% of the Carlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carlin is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Carlin who work in sales jobs (15.61%), business and financial occupations (10.97%), and healthcare (8.27%).

-Despite being a small city, Carlin has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Carlin, a lot of people use the bus to get to work every day though Carlin is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Carlin is an extremely ethnically-diverse city.
 The people who call Carlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlin residents report their race to be White, followed by Asian.
 Carlin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.32% of the city’s residents.
 Important ancestries of people in Carlin include European, Irish, English, German, and Austrian.